Java Program to Add Two Numbers

 }

-Add Two Numbers using functions output.
+Java Program to Add Two Numbers using Functions

 If you observe the following statement, we call the add method and assign the return value to the integer variable Sum.